rangl-labs/DTVisualisation-clone/rangl/reference_environment/README.md

 # A guide to the RangL environment (in OpenAI Gym)

-This folder contains a copy of the RangL environment which will be used for modeling the NBM output data.
-It can be used right away to train an agent.
-However to gain an advantage in the competition, you can consider training your agent in a modified environment (although evaluation will still use this original environment!).
+This folder contains a copy of the RangL environment which is used by the middleware to simulate year-by-year installations of the 4 technologies (Heat pumps, Solar PV, External wall Insulation, EV charge points).

 The RangL environment is designed to be easily modified and has the following modular structure: